simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 ```

-Now here is the kicker: To clear the cache everytime something is updated in the Statamic backend, you need to create a new [Even Subscriber](https://laravel.com/docs/master/events#event-subscribers) that clears the cache after that.
+Now here is the kicker: To clear the cache everytime something is updated in the Statamic backend, you need to create a new [Event Subscriber](https://laravel.com/docs/master/events#event-subscribers) that clears the cache after a "Statamic Backend Event".
 Create and place the following file wherever you want:

 ```php
 // app/Subscribers/ResponseCacheStatamicSubscriber